THE MEANING OF HUMAN-COMPUTER INTERACTION

 engineers and given to graduate economists and lawyers.

-Reflection
+Reflection on example

-on example #9
+#9

-It is symptomatic that
+It is symptomatic that HCI can be

-HCI can be seen as a heir of ergonomics and human factors, and it is worth to suspect (as I suggest in my text
+seen as a heir of ergonomics and human factors, and it is worth to suspect (as I suggest in my text

 on computerization as logic acrobatics) that it is the

-absurdity of logic acrobatics that originates the doubtful pretense of being able to create a hotchpotch or "combination of
+of being able to create a hotchpotch or "combination of psychology,

-psychology, sociology, engineering, biomechanics, industrial design,
+sociology, engineering, biomechanics, industrial design, physiology,

-other trendy fields or hypes such as AI and Design (cf. especially the latter's
+trendy fields or hypes such as AI and Design (cf. especially the latter's

 sections on "Design disciplines" and "See

 also").
-The only research on this kind
+The only research on this kind of problems

-Alain Gras' work in France, exemplified by two of the references, #2 and #3, in the French Wikipedia.
+work in France, exemplified by two of the references, #2 and #3, in the French Wikipedia.

 The only English translation I know is a condensed version of that above